edevil/kubernetes-deployment/README.md

     kubectl config set-context $RESOURCE_GROUP-system --cluster=$RESOURCE_GROUP-cluster --user=$RESOURCE_GROUP-admin
     kubectl config use-context $RESOURCE_GROUP-system

+## Install the Calico CNI plugin

+The kubelet was configured to use a CNI plugin, but there isn't one installed yet.
+We need to install the Calico CNI plugin, relevant RBAC config and Calico components.

+    # create RBAC definitions
+    kubectl create -f files/calico-rbac.yaml

+    # create Calico components
+    kubectl create -f files/calico.yaml

 ## Install the DNS addon

 The kubelet was configured to use a DNS service running on Kubernetes, so we need to provision the Kubernetes DNS addon.
 This helps in the discovery of services running in the Kubernetes cluster.